The presence of stones in the gallbladder develops within it and are complex, pebble-like deposits that form within the gallbladder.

 - Biliary tract infections cause pigmented stone formation.

-- Medical conditions such as chronic hemolytic anemia and sickle cell anemia that cause excessive bilirubin production.
+- Medical conditions such as chronic hemolytic anemia and sickle cell anemia cause excessive bilirubin production.

 - Rapid weight loss after a crash diet or after bariatric surgery.